10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 Last on our list of quirky statues you shouldn’t miss in Barcelona is a pair of bronze sculptures created by Josep Granyer that were installed on Rambla de Catalunya in 1972.

-The statues, called Flirty Giraffe and Thinking Bull, were part of a series of humorous statues commissioned by a resident’s association that were part of a successful attempt to save the street from city planners, who planned to convert the attractive pedestrianised avenue into a busy thoroughfare.
+The statues were part of a series of humorous statues commissioned as part of a campaign to save the area from city planners, who planned to convert the attractive pedestrianised avenue into a busy thoroughfare.

 Statue of a bull in a pose based onThe Thinker statue by Rodin